preaction/Statocles/site/docs/theme/index.markdown

     %% end

 The rest of this guide will walk through creating a theme from scratch using Statocles's template syntax.
-The result of this guide is the `tutorial` theme, bundled with Statocles.

 ## Create a Blog Post Template

 The first template we will create is the easiest: Individual blog posts.
-This template will show the full text of our blog post, along with the list of tags linked to the tag pages.
+This template will show the full text of our blog post, along with the list of tags for our post which will be linked to the tag pages.

 To start creating our new theme, create a `theme` directory.
 Inside that, create a `blog` directory.
 Inside the `blog` directory, create a file called `post.html.ep`.
-This is the default name for the blog post template.
+This is the default name for the blog post template (`blog/post.html.ep`).

 Each template has its own set of variables inside.
 These variables are documented in the application class.
 [Read the Blog app